Sidcup Lapidary & Mineral Society

 A polished item under scrutiny.

-Geoff's display of hand turned wooden objects all at reasonable prices.
+A fine display of hand turned wooden objects all at reasonable prices.

 The raffle prize giving in full swing.